Self-supervised Audio Teacher-Student Transformer for Both Clip-level and Frame-level Tasks: The Proposed Method

 \subsection{Baseline Teacher-Student Scheme}

 In this work, we adopt the teacher-student scheme as our baseline framework, which was first proposed by Bootstrap you own latent (BYOL) \cite{grill_bootstrap_2020} for image pre-training, and adopted by BYOL-A \cite{niizumi_byol_2021} for audio pre-training.
-In BYOL-A, given one augmented view of an audio clip, the student network is trained to predict a data representation being identical to the teacher network's prediction on one another augmented view of the same audio clip.
-During training, the teacher network is updated by taking the EMA of the student network.
+In BYOL-A, given one augmented view of an audio clip, \addnote[identical]{1}{the student network is trained to predict a data representation being close to the teacher network's representation on another augmented view of the same audio clip.
+During training, the teacher network weights are updated by taking the EMA of the student network weights. }